 4 A termination monopoly refers to the power exerted by a provider when its users are in ex-post dependency on a specific service/product.
 For instance, users' dependency on services belonging to the same ecosystem can limit the conditions of access to or usage of competing products or services.
 By buying a specific device, users are not only often obliged to use the corresponding OS, but also the software application store and applications developed for this OS.
 Since users usually do not have the possibility to use other services/products provided by competitors, the provider can exert a de facto monopoly.
-The term is also mentioned by CERRE's Report on Device neutrality (June 2021) Ibid footnote 76 large providers mostly rely on extensive data collection, analysis and monetisation.
+The term is also mentioned by CERRE's Report on Device neutrality (June 2021) Ibid footnote 79 and thus reinforcing strong market positions/concentration.
+Examples of this include Google in search engines, Google and Apple in the mobile segment of the enabling and discovery layer, Meta in the attention-intensive elements and instant messaging, Microsoft in the desktop/laptop OS and Software as a Service (SaaS) elements, Amazon in cloud computing IaaS and Platform as a Service (PaaS), and in e-commerce.
+The business models for these large providers rely, in many cases, on extensive data collection, analysis and monetisation.
 Concerning cloud services, the European Commission's proposal for a Data Act aims to facilitate switching and data portability.
-BEREC's contribution in this context may be valuable.
+In its high-level opinion on this proposal5, BEREC strongly welcomes the provisions to facilitate switching between data processing services, and considers that the reduction and eventual removal of switching charges will lead to increased competition in the data processing services market.

 This report highlights how the internet experience for users is affected by many different elements, such as devices, OSs, and application stores.
-These elements are not directly within NRAs and BEREC's regulatory realm, but can still have an impact on ECN and ECSs - which are subject to NRA's monitoring and regulation.
+These elements are not directly within NRAs' and BEREC's regulatory realm, but can still have an impact on ECN and ECSs - which are subject to NRAs' monitoring and regulation.